Product OS··14 min read

 QR to Digital Repair Hub

 The most cost-effective implementation starts with a QR code on the product or its label.
-When scanned, it resolves to a product-specific page that surfaces:
+When scanned, it resolves to a product-specific page surfacing:

 1. The relevant service manual (PDF or structured HTML)